malone00edu/project_2/README.md

 Both batch mode and interactive mode use a loop to handle parsing and execution of commands.
 The loop reads input from either a file -batch mode- or from the user -interactive mode- , parses the input into commands and arguments and executes the commands using execv() (non-built in commands).

 In batch mode, the program opens the specified file and uses the "lseek" function to get the file size.
 Memory is allocated dynamically using calloc().
-The shell reads the file using the "read" function, stores the commands in memory (using a payload), creates tokens from the commands, and executes them. he allocated memory is freed, once all the commands in the file have been executed.
+The shell reads the file using read(), stores the commands in memory (using a payload), creates tokens from the commands, and executes them.
+The allocated memory is freed, once all the commands in the file have been executed.

 In interactive mode, the shell takes input commands from the user through the stdin (keyboard).
 The shell reads the command input, creates tokens from the command, and executes it.
 Similar to the batch mode, memory is allocated using "calloc" function.
 This repeats until the user enters the exit command.